Establishing a Semi-freestanding Cider Apple Orchard

 Publication Date: January 2020

-Affiliations: Washinton State University
+Affiliations: Washinton State University NWREC

 Cultivars and Rootstock

 Two small cider apple research blocks were established at WSU Mount Vernon NWREC in 2016-2017, and we used this opportunity to test two different support stakes for the trees.
-Our goal was to determine if trees could be established in a medium density orchard (726 trees per acre) with minimal support to be free standing (without a trellis system).
-Spacing in both blocks is 4 ft. in-row and 15 ft. between rows
+Our goal was to determine if trees could be established in a medium density orchard (726 trees per acre) on dwarfing and semi-dwarfing rootstock with semi free-standing support (without a trellis system).

 Wind Damage

 Daily wind speed at the orchard site averaged 3.7 mph from January 1 to October 31 in 2018, but in November 2018 a windstorm swept the area.
-For the first three days of November, wind speed averaged 8.6 mph with sustained winds of 10 mph and above, and wind gusts of 20 mph were recorded for 12 hours with peak wind gusts of 29.6 mph and 27.5 mph, respectively, on 1 and 3 November.
+For the first three days of November, wind speed averaged 8.6 mph with sustained winds of 10 mph and above, and wind gusts of 20 mph were recorded for 12 hours with peak wind gusts of 29.6 mph and 27.5 mph on 1 and 3 November, respectively.
 On 2 November, winds dropped to 6 – 9 mph with gusts of 18.5 mph.
 Daily rainfall during these wind events increased to 0.60 inches on average, in contrast to 0.08 inches daily total average precipitation from January 1 to October 31 (data from AgWeatherNet).

-Trees of ‘Dabinett’ on G.202 rootstock were observed to be bending up to 45 degrees (Fig. 1).
+Trees of Dabinett on G.202 rootstock were observed to be bending up to 45 degrees (Fig. 1).
 This appeared to be caused by the strong winds in combination with saturated soil conditions.
 Sustained wind time also appeared to be a factor, because although summer wind gusts can be quite high, they are usually of short duration, whereas winter windstorms tend to produce high wind conditions for several hours.
 Also, a factor is the wind resistance posed by the tree canopy.
 When the leaves drop in the autumn, wind resistance is reduced, leading to less wind damage of the trees.

-The bamboo poles that were installed at planting proved too flexible and shallow to prevent damage to the ‘Dabinett’ trees on G.202 rootstock.
-‘Porter’s Perfection’ and ‘Golden Russet’ on G.202 rootstock planted within the same block did not exhibit any damage (Fig. 2).
-These two cultivars had less vigorous top growth than ‘Dabinett’ and so were less susceptible to the wind.
-To avoid uprooted or snapped trees, for all trees in this block we installed the same 8 ft. long steel line posts as used in the ‘Ashmead’s Kernel’ block.
+The bamboo poles installed at planting proved too flexible and shallow to prevent damage to the Dabinett trees on G.202 rootstock.
+Porter’s Perfection and Golden Russet on G.202 rootstock planted within the same block did not exhibit any damage (Fig. 2).
+These two cultivars had less vigorous top growth than Dabinett and so were less susceptible to the wind.
+To avoid uprooted or snapped trees, we installed the same 8 ft. long steel line posts as used in the Ashmead’s Kernel block for all trees in this block.

 Conclusion